• Skip to main content

 Despite being able to post just about any video on Google Play, we have some guidelines that we recommend you follow:

-• 30 seconds – 2 minutes in length (which is exactly what Google recommends), though most videos are typically in the 45-90 second range
+- 30 seconds – 2 minutes in length (which is exactly what Google recommends), though most videos are typically in the 45-90 second range

-• Show realistic use of the app, including real interaction with it (hands touching the screen are a lot easier to follow than a disembodied phone acting on its own)
+- Show realistic use of the app, including real interaction with it (hands touching the screen are a lot easier to follow than a disembodied phone acting on its own)

-• Make sure that the app is clearly visible, and that its main functions are obvious to viewers
+- Make sure that the app is clearly visible, and that its main functions are obvious to viewers

-• Include either a voice over or onscreen text to explain the visuals (and get a good recording — preferably from a professional — to make sure that it is clear and engaging).
+- Include either a voice over or onscreen text to explain the visuals (and get a good recording — preferably from a professional — to make sure that it is clear and engaging).

-Just by comparing our examples, you can clearly see that Google Play videos are basically a normal “demo video” that is embedded into an app’s listing.
+Just by comparing our examples, you can clearly see that Google Play videos are basically a normal “promo video” that is embedded into an app’s listing.
 This means that any video you create for Google Play can also be used more generally on social media and video sharing sites, your website, or sent out with a press release or other publicity communications.
 App Previews, unfortunately, are pretty limited in their usefulness because they only contain screen capture from the device.

 So, if you have a multiplatform app and can only create one video, we recommend that you make a video that is suitable for Google Play, as they are much more versatile.
 However, creating a video for each app store listing is definitely the best option, which is why we offer discounted App Previews with our other videos — we believe that they are an essential part of any App Store Listing.